Bignonia callistegioides: Description

 It is a woody, evergreen perennial vine that reaches a height of 6 to 15 metres (20 to 50 feet), where it features bifoliate, hairless green leaves with tendrils.

 Flowers

-It's tubular flowers are lavender to lilac blue which are borne from spring to summer.
+Its tubular flowers are lavender to lilac blue which are borne from spring to summer.
 They feature a white to yellow throat with conspicuous floral violet veins.
 The fruit is a brown capsule that produces winged seeds.

 Cultivation

 It is a heat-loving, frost tolerant plant that is grown as an ornamental plant on trellises, arbors, pergolas, wall covers or as a sprawling groundcover.
 It can be grown from stem cuttings or tip layering.